Brillianttyagi/Weather-api/README.md

 * your domain+"/"+query
 * where query is the name of the state

-## Visit at http://deepprogrammer.pythonanywhere.com/[http://deepprogrammer.pythonanywhere.com/mumbai] for demo of this app.
+## Visit http://deepprogrammer.pythonanywhere.com/ for demo of this app.

+## How to get weather
+* For example i want weather of mumbai then i will type - http://deepprogrammer.pythonanywhere.com/mumbai